Santiago8888/Medium/Software-Pathology.md

 #### 3.8 Histology is the study of tissues or how cell are connected.

+I just want to share how deep the science of medicine goes, and how far are we as Software Developers to turn our empirical knowledge into a structured, sharable understanding.
+After determinining that cells are the basis of health, and carefully classifying each type of cell based in their function on the human body.
+Doctors have also studied how cells are connected linking celular biology with anatomy and physiology.

 ### 4. Case Study: Diagnose the health of a React Application